core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 In order to process a request containing the EDHOC option, i.e., an EDHOC + OSCORE request, the server MUST perform the following steps.

-1. Check that the EDHOC + OSCORE request includes the OSCORE option and that the request payload is a CBOR sequence composed of two CBOR byte strings.
+1. Check that the EDHOC + OSCORE request includes the OSCORE option and that the request payload has the format defined at step 3 of {{client-processing}} for COMB_PAYLOAD.
 If this is not the case, the server MUST stop processing the request and MUST reply with a 4.00 (Bad Request) error response.

-2. Extract EDHOC message_3 from the payload of the EDHOC + OSCORE request, as the first CBOR data item in the CBOR sequence.
+2. Extract EDHOC message_3 from the payload COMB_PAYLOAD of the EDHOC + OSCORE request, as the first element EDHOC_MSG_3 (see step 3 of {{client-processing}}).

 3. Take the value of 'kid' from the OSCORE option of the EDHOC + OSCORE request (i.e., the OSCORE Sender ID of the client), and use it as the EDHOC connection identifier C_R.